-Cat Territory Size And Range: How Far Does Your Cat Roam?
+Cat Territory Size & Range: How Far Does Your Cat Roam?

-Whether you have an outdoor cat that wanders vast spaces or an indoor one that dwells in a tiny apartment, cats assert ownership of their territory and rule it like the true royalty that they are.
-Why do cats have territory?
+So why do cats have territory?
 How far do cats roam from home?
-Learn more about the size and range of cat territory so you can better care for your feline friend.
+Let’s learn more about the size and range of cat territory – so you can better care for your feline friend.

 Table of contents

-- Cat territories and ranges: What are they?
+- Cat territories & ranges: What are they?

 - Why are cats territorial?